opencontainers/runtime-spec/config.md

 On Linux, for example, they are called after the container namespaces are created, so they provide an opportunity to customize the container (e.g. the network namespace could be specified in this hook).

 The definition of `createRuntime` hooks is currently underspecified and hooks authors, should only expect from the runtime that the mount namespace have been created and the mount operations performed.
 Other operations such as cgroups and SELinux/AppArmor labels might not have been performed by the runtime.

-Note: `runc` originally implemented `prestart` hooks contrary to the spec, namely as part of the `create` operation (instead of during the `start` operation).
-This incorrect implementation actually corresponds to `createRuntime` hooks.
-For runtimes that implement the deprecated `prestart` hooks as `createRuntime` hooks, `createRuntime` hooks MUST be called after the `prestart` hooks.

 ### <a name="configHooksCreateContainer" />CreateContainer Hooks